top of page

 Role of Maritime Arbitration Centers

 The significance of maritime arbitration centers has escalated with the rise in international trade and commerce.
 This growth has heightened the industry's importance and the frequency of international disputes.
-These centers are now critical in resolving a variety of maritime contracts, including Time-Charter Party, Voyage Charter parties, and Shipbuilding Contracts.
+These centers are now critical in resolving a variety of maritime contracts, including Charter parties, and Shipbuilding Contracts.

 Proposals for harmonized solutions in maritime dispute resolution include creating an international maritime court, revisiting the New York Convention, and recognizing the London Maritime Arbitrator Association as the supreme arbitral tribunal.